codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/deploy-to-heroku.md

 toc: true
 ---

-Heroku is a container-based cloud PaaS software that allows you to deploy, run, and manage your applications.
+Heroku is a container-based cloud PaaS (Platform as a Service) software that allows you to deploy, run, and manage your applications.
 Built on top of AWS, it supports Ruby, Node.js, Java, Python, Clojure, Scala, Go and PHP.

 This tutorial will cover two examples, depending on your use case.
 If you are not using containers, your use case is covered using the Codefresh heroku-deployer plugin ([Example #1](#pipeline-example-1-deploying-source-code-to-heroku-using-the-codefresh-heroku-plugin)).
 If you are using containers, you can achieve deployment by using a combination of build, push, and freestyle steps ([Example #2](#pipeline-example-2-deploy-a-docker-image-to-heroku)).

-## The Example Django Application
+## Example Django Application

 You can find the example project on [GitHub](https://github.com/codefresh-contrib/heroku-python-django-sample-app).